awjlogan/emon32-fw/README.md

 ### Compile Time Configuration

 Below is a list of the compile time options, grouped by location.
-The default value and allowed range for the emonPi3 is also given:
+The value for emonPi3 is given in bold, and the allowed range in general is given:

 - `src/board_def.h`; values mostly constrained by the physical arrangement.
   - **NUM_CT**: The number of CT channels.
 These must be contiguous from the lowest index above the voltage channels, but can be less than the number of physical channels. **12** \[1..12\]
   - **NUM_V**: The number of physical voltage channels.
-Due to the ADC and software architecture, this must always be the physical number of voltage channels even when only using a single phase. **3**, \[3\].
+Due to the ADC and software architecture, this must always be the physical number of voltage channels even when only using a single phase. **3**, \[1..3\]
   - **SAMPLE_RATE**: Sample rate, in Hz, for each channel _before_ any downsampling.
 This is typically restricted by the -3dB point of the anti-aliasing filter.
 The total ADC sampling rate is (**SAMPLE_RATE** \* (**NUM_V** + **NUM_CT**)). **4800**, \[4800\]
   - **ZEROX_HW_SPT**: **0** use software zero crossing detection; **1** use hardware zero crossing detection. **1**, **\{0, 1\}
 - `src/emon32.h`; values constrained by software implementation.